We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People can make an effective saltwater solution by dissolving a level teaspoon of salt in a cup of cooled boiled water.
 They can rinse with the solution three to four times a day.

-The results of the herbal rinse were comparable to those of the commercial rinse.
-Participants in both groups showed improvements in various measures of gum health, including reduced plaque and gum inflammation.
+In the study, participants using tea tree oil rinses showed improvements in various measures of gum health, including reduced plaque and gum inflammation.

 Ibuprofen